 Palais Theatre, Main Rd, Franklin, about 5 minutes drive south of Huonville, so about 40 minutes south of Hobart.
 A large building close to the road on the right, in the middle of the small town of Franklin, just after a hotel.
 Cars may be parked between the hotel and the Palais.
 A grand old theatre with plenty of atmosphere.
 Lovingly restored by the Franklin Progress Association and many helpers.

-Bay West (St Peter’s) Church Hall, cnr Grosvenor and Lord Sts, Sandy Bay, near the university and the Sandy Bay shops, Less than 10 minutes drive from the centre of Hobart.
+Bay West (formerly St Peter’s) Church Hall, cnr Grosvenor and Lord Sts, Sandy Bay, near the university and the Sandy Bay shops, Less than 10 minutes drive from the centre of Hobart.

 Evandale Memorial Hall, next to St Andrew’s Anglican Church in the small town of Evandale just south of Launceston.

 Lilydale RSL Hall, turn right opposite the pub.

 The Brisbane Hotel, 3 Brisbane St, Hobart 62344920